jk011ru/vnc-lm/README.md

 - `CHARACTER_LIMIT=` Value controlling the character limit for page embeds.
 Defaults to 1500.
 - `API_RESPONSE_UPDATE_FREQUENCY=` Value controlling amount of API responses to chunk before updating message.
 A low number will cause Discord API to throttle.
 Defaults to 10.
 - `ADMIN=` Discord user ID.
 This will enable downloading and removing models.
 - `REQUIRE_MENTION=` Require the bot to be mentioned or not.
-Defaults to false
+Defaults to false.

 ### Docker Installation (Preferred)
 ```